 We are currently training, however in light of the ongoing Covid-19 pandemic we have made some adjustments to our schedule, procedures, and location.
-Following the preference of our members and state requirements a face mask covering your nose and mouth is required at all times until further notice.
-Additionally all students and instructors are to maintain six feet of space to abide by social distancing requirements.
-We have placed our dagger and grappling classes on hold until a later date.
+Following the preference of our members and state requirements a face mask covering your nose and mouth is required even if you are fully vaccinated at this time.

 Safety is our number one priority, be it from viral infection or steel swords.
 Thank you for helping us keep each other safe.

 Also known as Historical European Martial Arts, HEMA is a rapidly growing combat sport in the United States.
 By itself it is not a Martial Arts System but instead a broad umbrella term that includes a variety of fighting arts from a period of several centuries.
 The earliest HEMA resources date to the 13th century, and the most recent from the 19th century.

 To be considered HEMA an art needs some kind of surviving documentation.
 Without a surviving text or manuscript to work from anything done is pure speculation.
 For this reason there are no Roman or Viking arts included in HEMA.
 It also explains why Germany, as the center of publishing during the Renaissance with the invention of the movable type printing press, is so widely represented in the Historical European Martial Arts.

 However just because HEMA comes from Europe, it doesn’t mean you need to.

 How then is Historical Fencing different from HEMA?
 Well, it really isn’t.
 However at the Sacramento Historical Fencing Academy we don’t just train HEMA.
 Instead we focus on a variety of fencing systems that are rooted in the past, although not necessarily in our past.
 After all, the Philosophy of Battle with the LEDSaber comes from a time long long ago, and a galaxy that is far, far away.